IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

     - Also supports legacy `list_tools` method for backward compatibility
   - `tools/invoke`: Executes tools and returns results in the specified format
     - Also supports legacy `call_tool` method for backward compatibility
+    - Returns results in an object with a `result` property containing an array of results
   - `resources/list`: Lists available resources
   - `resources/read`: Reads a specific resource by URI
   - `notifications/initialized`: Handles client notifications about initialization completion